BigBlockDataChain/morbo/README.md

 ### Starting development server
 First start up the TypeScript compiler with `npm run tsc`.
 Then in another shell start the development server with `npm run serve`.
-Then open `localhost:1234` in a browser (Chrome or Firefox should be well supported, while others are untested)
+Then start electron using `npm run start`.

 ### Linting
 To check for link errors, run `npm run lint` or `yarn lint`.